goreleaser/goreleaser/www/docs/scm/gitlab.md

 ## Example release

-Here's an example of how the release might look like:
+Here's an example of what the release might look like:

 <a href="https://gitlab.com/goreleaser/example/-/releases">
   <figure>